CULTIVATING CHANGE

 A Collaborative Philanthropic Initiative to Accelerate and Scale Agroecology and Regenerative Approaches

-The transition to regenerative and agroecological approaches to food and farming systems can help us address some of the biggest challenges of our time, offering enormous possibilities for improving lives, protecting biodiversity, and stabilizing our climate.
+The transition to regenerative and agroecological food and farming systems can help us address some of the biggest challenges of our time, offering enormous possibilities for improving lives, protecting biodiversity, and stabilizing our climate.

 Evidence from around the world has shown that agroecological transitions result in a cascade of positive results, from stable yields, crop resilience, and higher incomes for farmers, fishers, and food producers to improved nutrition, food security and sovereignty, and enhanced biodiversity.